vadik-el/kansofy-trade/PLATFORM_COMPATIBILITY.md

 # In Claude Desktop, ask:
 "What MCP tools do you have available?"

-# Should list all 14 Kansofy-Trade tools
+# Should list all 14 TradeMCP tools

 # Test with:
 "Can you check the health of the document engine?"